-UCORE-designated courses advance Scientific Literacy as appropriate to the designator, with a minimum of seven credit hours in UCORE-designated courses that include instruction and/or engagement with Scientific Literacy (see the UCORE Curriculum Map and UCORE Curriculum webpages for more information).
+UCORE-designated courses advance Scientific Literacy as appropriate to the designator, with a minimum of seven credit hours in UCORE-designated courses that include instruction and/or engagement with Scientific Literacy (see the UCORE Curriculum Map (PDF) and UCORE Curriculum webpages for more information).
 At the senior-level, Scientific Literacy may be required in the senior capstone experience course [CAPS] as appropriate to the course and discipline.
 Students also complete at least one Inquiry in the Biological Sciences [BSCI] or Inquiry in the Physical Sciences [PSCI] course, which advance Scientific Literacy, during the UCORE curriculum.

-WSU Learning Goal: Graduates will have a basic understanding of major scientific concepts and processes required for personal decision-making, participation in civic affairs, economic productivity and global stewardship.
+WSU Undergraduate Learning Goal: Graduates will have a basic understanding of major scientific concepts and processes required for personal decision-making, participation in civic affairs, economic productivity and global stewardship.
 Graduates may demonstrate scientific literacy by:

 - Identifying scientific issues underlying global, national, local and personal decisions and communicating positions that are scientifically and technologically informed.